Blackberry Cobbler Recipe

 • Whole Milk: Binds the topping and adds moisture.

-• Egg: Adds moisture and creates structure to the toppings.
+• Egg: Adds moisture and creates structure to the topping.

-• Blackberries: Swap with raspberries, blueberries, peaches, apples or a combination.
+• Blackberry Swap: Replace with raspberries, strawberries, blueberries, peaches or apples or a combination.

 • Butter: Use plant-based butter for a dairy-free version.